ElvannAbendroth/react-app-test/README.md

 # GitHub Pages Template for React ♥️

-Welcome to this test repository provided by Codespace and Github pages!
+Welcome to this template repository provided by Codespace and Github pages!
 This project template is hosted by Github Pages here: https://elvannabendroth.github.io/react-page-template/

 To know more about how this respository and codespace work together, check out https://github.com/github/codespaces-react

-To know more about how to configure a repository for hosting a react app on Github Pages, visit this link: https://github.com/gitname/react-gh-pages

-## Creating This Project From Scratch
+## How to Host your React App with Github Pages

+Here's a quick summary of how to use this template and setup a react project to be hosted with Github Pages.
+You can find a more in-depth step-by-step tutorial here: https://github.com/gitname/react-gh-pages

 1. Create a new repository and install a react application.
 Replace {project-name} with the name of the project you want.